ryanKrumbholz/Expensey/README.md

     * Commenting and code refactoring
     * Support for mobile, Safari,  and ie
     * Dark Mode bug fixes
-    * Setup s3 image hosting for receipts and profile pictures

 ## Suggestions
 Have a suggestion?
 Shoot me an email @ krumbholz98@gmail.com.